 refusal, or 4) the driver did not actually refuse to take the test.

-cases, whether they involve first-time DUI or repeat DUI allegations.
+of DUI cases, whether they involve first-time DUI or repeat DUI allegations.

 In addition to assisting with DMV administrative hearings, we also help